-Winner of numerous international piano competitions, Melikyan's performances have been broadcast by the National Radio and Television of Spain, National Radio and Television of Armenia, National Radio of Catalonia, Melbourne ABC Classic FM Radio Station, Chicago WFMT Radio station, Mezzo French Television Station, New York WXQR Radio Station.
+Winner of numerous international piano competitions, Melikyan's performances have been broadcast by the National Radio and Television of Spain, National Radio and Television of Armenia, National Radio of Catalonia, Melbourne ABC Classic FM Radio Station, Chicago WFMT Radio station, Radio France, Deutschlandfunk Radio, Mezzo French Television Station, WDR 3 Radio Station in Germany, New York WXQR Radio Station, and many others.

 Recent performance highlights include concerts at the Carnegie Hall, Lincoln Center, American Liszt Society in New York, Kennedy Center in Washington, DC, Bulgaria Concert Hall in Sofia, Santiago de Compostela Auditorium in Spain, Muziekcentrum in Gent, Flagey in Brussels, "Chopin+" Festival in Luxembourg, Salle Cortot in Paris, Malaga Philharmonic Society, Spanish Music Festival in Cadiz, where she premiered works by eleven female composers.
 Other noteworthy stages on which she has performed include Palau de la Música Catalana in Barcelona, Palau de la Música in Valence, Palace of Festivals in Santander, Monumental Theatre in Madrid, Belgrade Philharmonic Hall, Armenian Philharmonic Hall, Jordan Hall in Boston, Izumi Hall in Osaka, Guangzhou Opera House in China, Kaufhaus in Freiburg, among many others.